-- 1. School Building Level Committee (SBLC) is a committee at each school composed of knowledgeable educators who meet as needed to discuss academic, behavioral, or medical concerns of students.
+- School Building Level Committee (SBLC) is a committee at each school composed of knowledgeable educators who meet as needed to discuss academic, behavioral, or medical concerns of students.
 Parents/guardians are encouraged to attend the meeting pertaining to their child.
 If you need assistance from this committee, contact your school principal; - 2.
 Families in Need of Services (FINS) is a very helpful service with students who continually violate school and home expectations; - 3.
-Richland Parish has trained psychologists and school counselors who can assist teachers and parents/guardians in developing a behavior management plan for students who are continually committing school violations; - 4.
+Richland Parish has trained psychologists and school counselors who can assist teachers and parents/guardians in developing a behavior management plan for students who are continually - committing school violations; - 4.
 We are fortunate to have many faith-based groups with adult male and female representatives who are willing to ensure that our students are engaged in wholesome activities instead of illegal activities; - 5.
-Richland Parish School Truancy Officer/Community Liaison Officer is an individual who has received training in working with students who choose not to attend school or who do not follow school policies.
-He also works with students to find programs/activities that will assist them in changing their behavior and ensuring that they become productive citizens.
-He reports directly to the Superintendent; and 6.
+Richland Parish School Truancy Officer is an individual who has received training in working with students who choose not to attend school or who do not follow school policies.
+He also works with students to find programs/activities that will assist them in changing their behavior and ensuring that they become productive citizens; and - 6.
 Richland Parish has a Family Engagement coordinator who can be reached by calling (318) 728-5964.